 Georgia Michaelide Saad

-In my landscape representations I have used the form of the fragment ( the paintings are interpretations of fragments of nature ).
+I originally worked with landscape representations in which I used the form of the fragment ( the paintings are interpretations of fragments of nature ).
 The fragment , however , relates at the same time to a larger , transcendent reality which gives unity and coherence to the fragments.
-I believe that this transcendent reality can be grasped more adequately through the use of imagination and intuition and the human capacity for symbolic experiencing .
-Nature can provide such a symbolic framework .

 I use traditional materials such as oil paints , brushes and canvas , as I find them suitable to my method of working and I consider them to belong to the craft of painting which is of primary concern to me.